Good afternoon, ladies and gentlemen, and welcome to the podcast The Load Seaters for Tuesday, the 7th of October, 2025.

 It was just a case of when.

-Obviously Rupert, like I mentioned earlier in the segment, has written to the Bank of England and we're trying to investigate whether we can uncover these particular documents about CBDCs.
+But obviously Rupert, like I mentioned earlier in the segment, has written to the Bank of England and we're trying to investigate whether we can uncover these particular documents about CBDCs.

 I think that's incredibly important.

-And yeah, more parliamentary questions and FOIs on the child wellbeing bill, which seems to be you know has slipped unnoticed until now.
+And yeah, more parliamentary questions and FOIs on the child well-being bill, which seems to be, you know, has slipped unnoticed until now.

 But it is going to be one of the fig leafs they use to impose this upon us.